joehewett/breaking-fraud-with-gpt3/README.md

 # Breaking Advanced Fee Fraud with GPT-J-6b

+ 3 parts:
- 2 parts - research around the problem area and into literature around how to best utilise language models for interacting with humans.
+ - Research around the problem area and into literature around how to best utilise language models for interacting with humans.
+ - Design and implementation of the system
+ - Analysis of results, ethical discussion and conclusions

 1.  ## Abstract